spiceai/spiceai/crates/arrow_tools/README.md

 # Arrow tools

-- Record batch conversion based on the provided schema
+- Cast RecordBatch from its schema to a given schema